ffchristmissions/ffchristmissions.github.io/pages/about-us.md

 layout: page
 subheadline: "About Us"
 title: "We are Fishers for Christ Missions"
-teaser: "We are a collective of Christians who believe in sharing the good news of the gospel of the Lord Jesus Christ.
-We believe God sent his only begotten Son into the world in the person of Jesus Christ to reconcile people back to God. <br><br>We go out onto the high street of Slough every saturday from 12:30 to 14:30 to tell people about Jesus Christ, so that they can believe in him and have a personal relationship with God."
+teaser: "We are a collective of Christians who believe in the good news of the gospel of the Lord Jesus Christ."

 header:
-    title: "...follow me, and I will make you fishers of men."
+    title: "...the greatest of these is love"
     image_fullwidth: header_unsplash_12.jpg

 permalink: "/about-us/"
 ---

+As an extension of the love of the Lord, we are a registered charity, supporting those who need help around the world.
+If you would like to be a part of this labour of love, please get in contact with us here:
+<a href="/about-us/">link text</a>
+<a href="{{ site.url }}/about-us/">link text</a>
+<a href="https://ffchristmissions.github.io/contact/">link text</a>